Solar Eclipse | Aug. 21

 At Daley Plaza

-Satellite eclipse viewing party in downtown Chicago with solar eclipse glasses (while supplies last) and telescope viewing opportunities.
+Visit our satellite eclipse viewing party in downtown Chicago!
+Beginning at 11:30 am, Adler staff will be onsite with solar eclipse glasses (while supplies last) and telescope viewing opportunities.

 At Southern Illinois University, Carbondale